Revenue Reverend

 T91/104

-1954 (earliest recorded usage).
+1959-66 (recorded usage).
 As previous issue but figures of value in same colour as rest of design.
-MILS in capitals on all values except 1000m (inscribed 1000 Mils).
+The 1000m exists in two different types.
 No watermark.
 Perf 11½.

 T91.
 1m grey